Dialpad LogoDialpad Logo Icon

 • Training.
 Automation can even help with onboarding new sales reps.
 If you’re onboarding 10 or 20 new reps, it’s much harder to spend time with each individual—so leave it to automation (more on that later).

-5 areas for sales automation—and the best sales automation tools for each
+5 examples of areas ripe for sales automation—and the best sales automation tools for each

 As a sales leader, there are a few specific areas in the sales process that I’d look to automate first.
 Six, to be exact.